 The impacts of any adverse business and market conditions which may impact the overall performance of the Company's reporting units will continue to be monitored.
 If the Company's reporting units do not achieve the financial performance that the Company expects, or if there is a significant prolonged change in demand for the Company's products and services, it is possible that goodwill impairment charges may result.
 Therefore, there can be no assurance that future events will not result in an impairment of goodwill.

-As of December 31, 2022 and 2021, the Company's finite-lived and indefinite-lived intangible assets consisted of the following (in thousands):
+As of December 31, 2023 and 2022, the Company's intangible assets consisted of the following (in thousands):